 Brexit highlights, among other things, just how important value-added taxes are to today’s global business environment.
 The Value Added Tax (VAT) in the EU is a general, broad-based consumption tax assessed on goods and services purchased or sold for use or consumption within the EU.
 VAT is not charged on goods or services exported outside the EU.
 Simply put, if the UK remains in the single market, this tax treatment can, in theory, remain consistent.
 But if the UK leaves the single market, the current treatment of cross-border transactions will be replaced with something else, and there is no consensus as to what a new solution might be.

-Right now, VAT is not a perfect system.
+Right now, the VAT regime is not a perfect system.
 EU members lost nearly €150 billion, or more than 12% of the total revenue forecast from VAT in 2016 to tax fraud, evasion, and avoidance, according to the European Commission.
 This “VAT gap” shows how out of sync tax systems are with the ways companies go about scaling and growing in today’s business environment.

 Tax regimes, however, are stepping up their game.
 For the EU, part of the solution might include more harmonization of cross-border trade and more autonomy for member-states to adjust rates.
 Ideally, this would be achieved without disrupting business processes, but it would be risky to assume closing the VAT gap is not the top priority in tweaking the EU VAT regime.